gkjohnson/dma-28-interactivity-projects/README.md

 Make a game.

 I chose a project that allowed me to explore modeling a system with more complex behavior!
-Here the sheep will wander and flock together over time, but scatter and wander aimlessly for a bit if the dog get's too close.
+Here the sheep will wander and flock together over time, but scatter and wander aimlessly for a bit if the dog gets too close.